 - Gel food colouring of choice

 *If you are based in Australia, you can use Pavlova Magic if you can’t get your hands on meringue powder; which can easily be found at the supermarket.
-Alternatively, you can replace the powder with egg white if preferred.
+Alternatively, you can replace the powder and water with egg white if preferred.

 1. Mix sifted icing sugar and meringue powder in a large bowl.